European Mediscience Awards

 Mette started as a patent agent and, over the years, has co-founded several biotech companies.
 Mette graduated as a biologist from the University of Copenhagen and has an MBA from Henley Business School.

-Renée Aguiar-Lucander
+Renee Aguiar-Lucander

-Renée is CEO of Calliditas Therapeutics AB and was previously a Partner and COO of Omega Funds.
+Renée is the former CEO of Calliditas Therapeutics AB and was previously a Partner and COO of Omega Funds.
 Before Omega, she served as a Partner in the Venture Capital group 3i Group plc in London where, since 2005, she was responsible for managing its publicly quoted assets and European legacy healthcare portfolio.
 Prior to this, she was a European Group Head and MD in investment banking.
 Renée has over twelve years of corporate finance experience with firms such as BT Alex Brown, Deutsche Bank and Lehman Brothers, where she focused on raising M&A and private and public capital for growth companies in both Europe and the US.
 Prior to investment banking, Renée worked for five years in European sales and marketing for a financial services-focused software business.
 Renée has a BA in Finance from Stockholm School of Economics and an MBA from INSEAD.
 She has significant Board experience from both private and public US and European Board work.

 Victoria Darbyshire